 Finally!
 In spite of the foot of snow we received this past weekend, spring is just around the corner.
 For those with late frost-free dates, it’s finally time to start our seeds.
 Back in 2009 I posted a series of articles about seed starting.
 (You can find them in the category drop box at right.)
 However, years have passed and things have changed.(more…)

 Gardeners, especially those in short-season areas, will do almost anything to get a jump on the growing season.
 Pre-germinating your seeds is one excellent way to speed up the sometimes tedious wait for sprouting seedlings.
 At my daughter’s request, I’m re-posting this article that originally ran back in 2009.
 I wrote it for vegetable gardeners, but it could work just as well for many flower seeds.

 When can I pick my tomatoes?
 Will these melons ripen in my short growing season?
 If I plant these flowers from seed, when will I have blooms?
-“Days to maturity” is one of the most important factors in determining what … Continue reading

 If you’re having trouble getting some of your seeds to germinate, it may be that you’re being too nice to them.
 Armed with tough defenses against all that nature can throw at them, some seeds refuse to grow unless they’re forced to.
 This year, consider seed assault and battery, followed by water torture.
 Here’s how to abuse your seeds.